 Pricing for Club Pilates

 According to the official Club Pilates website, the monthly price depends on the studio location, the region you’re in, and the type of membership you want.
 While that’s very vague, after doing a little digging online, I found that single classes can range from $25 to $85 per class.

 One of the top-tier packages is just under $200 per month and allows you to attend and take as many classes per month as you want.
-Yep, that’s a hefty price, but folks that religiously attend Club Pilates swear by its benefits and feel the benefits and health they get from it well outweigh the cost.
+Yep, that’s a hefty price, but folks who religiously attend Club Pilates swear by its benefits and feel the benefits and health they get from it well outweigh the cost.